 A DNR is a ‘do not resuscitate order’ and is oftentimes part of an advance directive.
-It is always important to have an advance directive in place in the event that you become incapacitated and are unable to make medical and personal decisions on your own.
+It is always important to have an advance directive in place if you become incapacitated and are unable to make medical and personal decisions on your own.
 Even with an advance directive, you want to make sure to have a valid DNR in place, as well, if this reflects your wishes for end-of-life care.

 When it comes to drafting a DNR order as part of an advance directive, it is important that you have knowledgeable and qualified legal counsel working on your or your loved one’s behalf.
 An experienced California elder law attorney could assist you with drafting the necessary documents that will comply with your wishes.